 - When you might not want to make Roth conversions to preserve value

-For example, Jane and Joe each have $5,000, which are in traditional IRAs.
+For example, Jane and Joe each have $5,000 in traditional IRAs.
 Jane decides to keep her traditional, and Joe into a Roth.
-Both are in the 25% tax bracket, and remain so over time.
+Both are in the 25% tax bracket and remain so over time.
 They also make identical investments.
 Since Jane made her contribution on a pre-tax basis, she starts off with $5,000.
-However, Joe has to pay taxes on his contribution, so he only starts with $3,750 ($5,000 minus 25%).
+Joe has to pay taxes on his contribution, so he only starts with $3,750 ($5,000 minus 25%).

 Of course, most people do not stay in the same tax bracket forever, so let’s look at what happens when tax rates change over time.

-Using the previous example, let’s say that Joe & Jane are wildly successful over the course of their careers.
+Using the previous example, let’s say Joe and Jane are wildly successful over the course of their careers.
 Instead of staying in the 25% tax bracket, they eventually move up to the 35% bracket.
 How would this change their after-tax values?

-Instead of moving into the 35% tax bracket, let’s assume that Joe & Jane retire, and move into the 15% tax bracket.
+Instead of moving into the 35% tax bracket, let’s assume Joe and Jane retire and move into the 15% tax bracket.
 How does their after-tax value change?

 Joe’s account would still stay the same at $17,478.59.
 However, Jane’s after-tax account value is now $19,809.07.
 This makes sense because Jane only had to pay 15% on her account, whereas Joe paid 25% up front.

-In both cases, the difference in account values reflects the impact of the change in marginal tax rate on investment returns.
-The key point is that maximizing account values depends on being able to make conversions at low tax rates and avoid conversions at high tax rates.
+In both cases, the difference in account values reflects the impact of the change in the marginal tax rate on investment returns.
+The key point is that maximizing account values depends on making conversions at low tax rates and avoiding conversions at high tax rates.

 The complexity is what happens when tax rates change over time.
 The next article will outline how these changes might occur over the course of a military career and illustrate opportunities to optimize your Roth conversions.